“Healthy eating but with the busy lifestyles”

-Everywhere, every day you tend to come across topics about the importance of healthy eating but with the busy lifestyles, rise of junk food outlets and the never ending cravings you get, sticking to healthy eating habits is harder than running a marathon.
+Everywhere, every day you tend to come across topics about the importance of healthy eating but with the busy lifestyles, the rise of junk food outlets and the never-ending cravings you get, sticking to healthy eating habits is harder than running a marathon.

 For those who successfully manage to get on a healthy diet, the rising bill is another worry.
 Nutritious meals seem to be more expensive than the scrumptious, extra oily, or sweet-tooth satisfying goodies, isn’t it?

 The only way out of this problem?
 Back to basics!
-A few changes that are a little too obvious for our mothers and grandmothers apparently is the best idea to grasp if you want to eat healthy and not break a bank for it.
+A few changes that are a little too obvious for our mothers and grandmothers are the best idea to grasp if you want to eat healthily and not break a bank for it.

 1. Don’t shop when hungry

-2. Plan your meals and its portion for the entire week.
+2. Plan your meals and it’s portions for the entire week.